 Published on 08/05/2020

 These are common questions when searching for a local audiology home visiting service, whatever the reason.
-Hearing tests can be done at home and comes at no additional cost.
+Hearing tests can be done at home and come at no additional cost.
 Hearing Aid UK has always offered all their customers free home visiting services and home visits for hearing aids - Including hearing tests, fittings, maintenance, check-ups and much more in the comfort of your own home and at your convenience.

 In this article, we hope you find some helpful information about common questions, misconceptions and worries about hearing healthcare.
 We cover topics like home hearing tests, which hearing aid retailers do home visits, hearing aid fittings at home, hearing tests for the elderly at home and our new audiology home services and procedures in the current Coronavirus pandemic.
 If you have any other queries about anything you read in this article, call us free on 0800 567 7621